 Combine the olive oil, garlic, oregano, mint, lemon juice, salt and pepper in a large bowl.

-Add the calamari slices to the bowl and toss them to coat well.
+Add the calamari slices and tentacles to the bowl and toss them to coat well.
 Cover the bowl with plastic wrap and refrigerate for about 30 minutes—you can heat the grill while you're waiting.

 Drain the calamari in a colander, then lift each piece out separately to allow any remaining liquid to drip off.

 Thread the calamari rings onto metal skewers.
 Thread skewers through the tentacles to secure.
 Alternatively, use a grill pan with holes.
 Grill the calamari over high heat (500 F to 600 F), turning once until it's opaque in color, 1 to 2 minutes per side at most.

 Remove the squid from the grill and serve immediately with plenty of freshly squeezed lemon juice.